2003 Ohio State Buckeyes football team: Washington

 The 2003 season opened to excitement and to disappointment.
 Reports surfaced during the preseason that led to star RB Maurice Clarett being suspended indefinitely, and he was the center of attention as ESPN's College Gameday came to Columbus.
 A top 20 battle was set to be waged between the #17/19 Washington Huskies and the #2 ranked defending National Champion Ohio State Buckeyes.
 Ohio State came in 5–0 in night games in Ohio Stadium; meanwhile Washington was welcoming a new head coach, Keith Gilberston, who was replacing the fired Rick Neuheisel.

 The Huskies featured such stars as QB "Cowboy" Cody Pickett, 1st round draft pick Reggie Williams, offensive tackle Khaliff Barnes, and TE Joe Toledo (who would go on to the NFL as an OT).
-On the defensive side Greg Carothers and Roc Alexander were the big names, but they would be no match for the powerful Ohio State offense.
+On the defensive side Greg Carothers and Roc Alexander were the significant names, but they would fail against the Ohio State offense.

 Maurice Hall scored at the 8:31 mark in the first Quarter to take a 7–0 lead.
 They built on that lead with a magnificent 28-yard scramble by Craig Krenzel with 2:51 left in the 1st.
 Ohio state would take a 21–0 lead into halftime, when Craig Krenzel again scrambled 11 yards for a score with 22 seconds remaining.

 Washington came out with some renewed vigor to start the 3rd, but only came away with a field goal by Evan Knudson, making it 21–3, with 13:22 left to go in the 3rd.
 Ohio State wouldn't slow down however, and junior tailback Lydell Ross scored off a bruising 15-yard run to make it 28–3.
 Cody Pickett closed out the scoring by rolling out for a 2-yard run, but failing on the 2 point try.
 The final score was 28–9, and Ohio State was 1–0, and on a fifteen-game winning streak.